jerrinot/latencymon/README.md

 # LatencyMon
 Dead-Simple TCP Full Round-Trip Measurement.

-It combines both server and clients and produces a simple CSV format suitable for further processing.
+It combines both server and clients in one tool and produces a simple CSV format suitable for further processing.

 ## Output Format Description
 ### Syntax